FAQs

 When someone dies, it can feel overwhelming, but you shouldn't feel rushed into making decisions.
 Whatever stage you are at in planning or arranging a funeral, Poppy’s is here to listen, answer your questions and start a conversation about how to support you.
 You can call us on 020 3589 4726 with any questions.

-It’s become common practice for a funeral directors to collect someone from home shortly after they die.
-But many people don’t realise that in most cases, if it’s an expected death, you’re completely free to care for someone at home.
+When someone dies at home, it’s become common practice for a funeral directors to collect someone from home shortly after.
+But many people don’t realise that in most cases, if it’s an expected death, you’re completely free to care for someone at home after they die.

 You could do this for hours, days or even a week or more if that feels right.
 Once the death has been verified by a medical professional, the register office will contact you to register the death.
 As long as the death is registered within five days of being contacted by the register office, there isn’t any rush to decide what to do next.